matthewhuntt/draft-wisely/README.md

 Number of leagues after iteration 5: 2003
 ```

 With a sizable list of real league IDs, I could build the dataset I needed for analysis.
-For each of those leagues, I needed to know, for each team, which position they drafted in each round of the league's draft.
+For each of those leagues, I needed to know, for each team, which position they drafted in each round of the league's draft, in addition to some league parameters for filtering and segmentation.
+It was important to start with a larger-than-needed leagues of leagues because many will be filtered out.
+Namely, those that do not meet the following conditions:

+  1. 1 QB roster slot
+  2. The draft is at least 12 rounds
+  3. Each player has a pick in the first 12 rounds

 | user_id   | league_id |
 | --------- | --------- |